m4r35n357/ODE-Playground/README.md

 Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
 The chaos-scan script calls the ic script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
-These trajectories are then processed by chaos-distance.py to generate a summary or a rough plot.
+These trajectories are then processed by chaos-distance.py to generate a summary.
 ```
 #!/bin/sh